oracle-livelabs/pts/ai-agentics/lab2/lab2.md

             "subject": "Thank you for the workshop",
             "message": "Dear Vijay,\n\nI wanted to reach out and express my gratitude for the wonderful workshop you conducted.
 It was an insightful and engaging session, and I learned a lot about building an AI agent with Oracle GenAI.\n\nThank you for your time and expertise.
 I look forward to applying these concepts in my work.\n\nBest regards,\nHomer Simpson"
         }
-    [32;1m[1;3mThought: I have created an email PDF to send to Vijay from Homer Simpson, as per the user's request.
+    Thought: I have created an email PDF to send to Vijay from Homer Simpson, as per the user's request.

     Final Answer: I've created an email PDF and sent it to Vijay from Homer Simpson.
-You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf.[0m
+You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf

-    [1m> Finished chain.[0m
+    Finished chain.

     Response:
      I've created an email PDF and sent it to Vijay from Homer Simpson.
 You can find the PDF saved as Email_to_vijaybalebailoraclecom_from_Homer.pdf.

-**Completed.
-Thanks for running the lab.**
+**You have succesfully completed Lab2.
+Please proceed for the next lab.**

 ## Acknowledgements
 * **Authors** - Vijay Balebail, Milton Wan